resourceguru/api-docs/endpoints/webhooks.md

-payload_url | string | Payload (receiving) URL for the webhook. account_id | integer | The id of the account to which the webhook belongs. user_id | integer | The id of the user who created the webhook. events | array | The events for the payloads to be sent to the payload (receiving) URL. created_at | timestamp | Date and time created in ISO8601. updated_at | timestamp | Date and time last updated in ISO8601. status | string | Identifies the state the webhook is currently in.
+payload_url | string | Payload (receiving) URL for the webhook. account_id | integer | The id of the account to which the webhook belongs. user_id | integer | The id of the user who created the webhook. events | array | The events for which payloads will be sent to the payload (receiving) URL. created_at | timestamp | Date and time created in ISO8601. updated_at | timestamp | Date and time last updated in ISO8601. status | string | Identifies the state the webhook is currently in.
 Details in the [Webhook statuses](#webhook-statuses) table below.